vassilvk/slacker/README.markdown

 Behavior Driven Development for SQL Server

 # Description
-__Slacker__ is a Ruby (RSpec-based) framework for developing automated tests for SQL Server programmable objects such as stored procedures and scalar/table functions.
+Slacker is a Ruby (RSpec-based) framework for developing automated tests for SQL Server programmable objects such as stored procedures and scalar/table functions.

 # Installation
     gem install slacker

-## Requirements
+### Requirements

-__Slacker__ requires Ruby 1.9.2.
+* Ruby 1.9.2.

 Runs on Windows and Linux.

-Before installing __Slacker__ on Windows, you need to install the [Ruby Windows Development Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) (__ruby-odbc__ contains native extensions).
+_Note_: Before installing on Windows, you need to install the [Ruby Windows Development Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).

-# Getting Started
+# Quick Start
-To create a new __Slacker__ project, run the following command:
+To create a new Slacker project, run the following command:

     slacker_new my_project

-This will create a directory `my_project` in your current directory and will populate it with the files of a  __Slacker__ project scaffold.
+This will create a new project directory `my_project`.

-Navigate to your new project directory and modify file `database.yml` to tell __Slacker__ which database it should connect to.
+Navigate to the new project directory and modify file `database.yml` to tell Slacker which database to connect to.

-Then while in your project directory run __Slacker__:
+Run Slacker:

     slacker